ffelten/CrazyRL/README.md

 It has:

-⚡️ A lightweight and fast simulator that is good enough to control [Crazyflies](https://www.bitcraze.io/products/crazyflie-2-1/) in practice;
+* ⚡️ A lightweight and fast simulator that is good enough to control [Crazyflies](https://www.bitcraze.io/products/crazyflie-2-1/) in practice;

-🚁 A set of utilities based on the [cflib](https://www.bitcraze.io/documentation/repository/crazyflie-lib-python/master/api/cflib/) to control actual Crazyflies;
+* 🤝 A set of environments implemented in Python and Numpy, under the [PettingZoo](https://pettingzoo.farama.org/) parallel API;

-🤝 A Numpy version, unified under a standard API from [PettingZoo](https://pettingzoo.farama.org/) parallel environments;
+* 🚀 The same environments implemented in [Jax](https://github.com/google/jax), that can be run fully on GPU;

-🚀 A [JAX](https://github.com/google/jax) version that can be run fully on GPU;
+* 🧠 MARL algorithms implemented in Jax, both for PettingZoo and for full Jax environments;

-✅ Good quality, tested and documented Python code;
+* 🚁 A set of utilities based on the [cflib](https://www.bitcraze.io/documentation/repository/crazyflie-lib-python/master/api/cflib/) to control actual Crazyflies;

-👷 A set of example environments to learn swarming behaviors (in progress).
+* ✅ Good quality, tested and documented Python code;

 The real-life example shown in the video is the result of executing the policies in real-life after learning in the lightweight simulator.
 The learning was performed by with [MASAC](https://github.com/ffelten/MASAC).
 Once the environment trained it can be displayed on simulation environment or in reality with the [Crazyflies](https://www.bitcraze.io/products/crazyflie-2-1/).